Jrayp/Moku/README.md

 ### State

 Currently in alpha.
 Missing some features, and probably buggy.
 Things are still bound to change.
+Use at own risk.

 ## Basics